rplong89/mycode/README.md

 # mycode
-Learing to track my code
+Learing to track my code.
+This is a new paradigm for me.
 ## Getting Started

 I'll let you know once I actaully do something.